 Treat Yourself to an Outstanding Espresso Martini

 Wondering where to drink an Espresso Martini done right?
-In Galway, find a classic one at The Front Door Pub or the bar at The Twelve Hotel.
+In Galway, find a classic one at The Front Door Pub or at the bar at The Twelve Hotel.
 Tribeton goes from Russia to Mexico as they feature a version with Tequila, the Patrón XO Café Espresso Martini, also in the City of Tribes, Nova Bar does both a classic Espresso Martini and a Latte Martini which includes Baileys, a similar variation is on the list at The g Hotel, and in Buddha Bar it’s spiced with cinnamon.

 In Waterford, award-winning Davy Macs mixes one with Absolut Vanilia Vodka.
 In Cork, Electric Bar, Edison, SoHo and Pigalle are sound choices for your EM.
 Killarney’s Espresso Martini go-to location is The Ross Hotel and in Kilkenny, you can rely on Paris Texas for it.